Subscribe to receive our lead generation tips directly in your inbox every week

-Unlike connection request, the prospect see the entire message when the inmail is opened.
+Unlike the connection request, the prospect sees the entire message when the inmail is opened.

 You can be pretty sure that your prospect will at least read your message whereas you can’t be sure that people will click on “see more” to read your note.